 In 2002 the old light was dismantled and replaced with this new light, which resembles a traditional lighthouse.
 The tower is fiberglass and requires much less maintenance than the previous tower.

-The original lantern was given to the Museum of Scottish Lighthouses, who have loaned it to Port Appin, to ensure it’s preservation.
-The inside of the lantern room now houses an array of information boards, showing the history of the small village and it’s history, as well as the history of the lighthouse, and a small model showing it’s original form.
+The original lantern was given to the Museum of Scottish Lighthouses who loaned it to Port Appin, to ensure its preservation.
+The inside of the lantern room now houses an array of information boards, showing the history of the small village as well as the history of the lighthouse.
+There is also a small model showing its original form.